-

 All distances are approximate.
 The itinerary is subject to change sometimes without prior notice.
 Some waterways may be subject to occasional closures due to drought, storms, floods, canal or lock repairs, or other unforeseen circumstances that make navigation unsafe or impossible.
 The captain reserves the right to make any changes deemed necessary.

-Along the old Saarschleife, to to the Igeler Säule, you cycle and then to and Wasserbillig in Luxembourg.
-In the afternoon you’ll turn eastwards to Trier where you’ll stay for around 3 hours.
-This city is known for its Roman legacies like the Porta Nigra, the Basilica of Constantine the Great and an amphitheater.
-After visiting there is one hour cycling to the mooring-place of the barge.Day 4: Mooring location outside Trier - Bernkastel Kues, 31 mi.
-(50 km)
+Today, you switch rivers in the historical city of Konz, leaving the Saar behind and then following the Mosel towards Luxembourg.
+It was around the year 365 A.D. that the river inspired the Roman teacher Magnus Ausonius to write his hymn Mosella: ‘Greetings, river, framed by perfumed vineyard-covered hills, Framed by grass; river of greenest shores.
+Your strong waters carry ships, flowing in easy waves.
+Along the stream, and a glittering lake, your depths emulate.’
+Along the old Saarschleife, to the Igeler Säule, you cycle to Wasserbillig in Luxembourg.
+In the afternoon, you’ll turn eastwards to Trier, where you’ll stay for around 3 hours.
+This city is known for its Roman legacies like the Porta Nigra, the Basilica of Constantine the Great, and an amphitheater.
+Finally, approximately one hour of cycling remains to the mooring place of the barge.Day 4: Trier - Bernkastel Kues, 29 mi.
+(46 km)

 The route showcases Roman influence that is still present today in ancient villas, public baths, and other relics of ancient civilizations.
 The ancient remnants dot the slopes along the winding river.
 Destination today is the medieval town of Bernkastel Keus with its romantic narrow streets, remarkable half-timbered houses, and picturesque nooks and crannies.